Skip to main content

 Boat operator age restrictions

-Who may operate a motorized boat?
+Who may operate a boat with a motor?

-Operating a motorized boat (excluding personal watercraft)
+Operating a boat with a motor (excluding personal watercraft)

 Less than 12 years of age: